-A work lead must be run from the negative (-) power source output stud to the work piece.
+For positive porosity application, a work lead must be run from the negative (-) power source output stud to the work piece.
 The work piece connection must be firm and secure, especially if pulse welding is planned.
 Excessive voltage drops at the work piece connection often result in unsatisfactory pulse welding performance.